CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.363: 07/17/2014

-Bug fixes:
+Bug fixes

   - Desktop - Date filtering for timer tracks fails for non-US date ranges

 ### 3.362: 07/06/2014

-New features:
+New features

   - Desktop: new icons

-Bug fixes:
+Bug fixes

   - Desktop - High DPI improvements
   - Desktop - Native support for Windows \* 1

 ### 3.361: 07/05/2014

-New features:
+New features

   - Desktop: new icons

-Bug fixes:
+Bug fixes

   - Client: Incorrect Element selected from auto-select-index on filtered lists

 ### 3.360: 07/02/2014

-New features:
+New features

   - Desktop: new icons

-Bug fixes:
+Bug fixes

   - Client: Crash with offscreen sorted Element Lists

 ### 3.359: 06/29/2014

-New features:
+New features

   - Desktop: new icons

 ### 3.358: 06/28/2014

-New features:
+New features

   - Client: Improvements to simplified camera on Android

 ### 3.357: 06/24/2014

-New features:
+New features

   - Client: Improvements to simplified camera on Android

 ### 3.356: 06/22/2014

-New features:
+New features

   - Client: Simplified camera on Android

 ### 3.355: 06/15/2014

-Bug fixes:
+Bug fixes

   - Desktop: Fix cannot set view issue with multiple field maps
   - Desktop: SD backup on desktop broken

 ### 3.354: 06/06/2014

-Bug fixes:
+Bug fixes

   - Desktop: Error message when exporting shape files with duplicate column names